BachiLi/learning_halide_docs/docs/hello_halide.rst

 values.
 This means that, when accessing a Halide function, it always returns some value or triggers an out-of-bound assertion.
-This has the benefit of memory safety -- Halide guarantees that you can never have buffer overrun issues that cause segmentation faults.
+This has the benefit of memory safety -- Halide guarantees that we can never have buffer overrun issues that cause segmentation faults.
 This relieves the programmers from having to worry about the boundaries of a computation.

 To describe the multi-dimensional domain, we need to name the coordinates.